 This document is a non-proprietary FIPS 140-2 Security Policy for the Samsung SCrypto Cryptographic Module hereafter referred to as the module.
 The module is a software library providing a C-language application program interface (API) for use by other processes that require cryptographic functionality.
 The module is classified by FIPS 140-2 (Federal Information Processing Standards Publication 140-2) as a Security Level 1 multi-chip standalone software module.
 The physical cryptographic boundary is the general purpose computer on which the module is installed.
-The logical cryptographic boundary of the module is the SCrypto cryptographic module, a single object module file named libscrypto.a.
+The logical cryptographic boundary of the module is the SCrypto cryptographic module, a single object module file named libscrypto.so on the tested platform running TEEGRIS 3.1 (32-bit or 64-bit) or libscrypto.a on the tested platform running QSEE 5.2 (32-bit or 64-bit).
+Please refer to Table 2 for more information.
 The module performs no communications other than with the calling application (the process that invokes the module services).
-The module's software version for this validation is 2.2.
+The module's software version for this validation is 2.4.